3forge Architecture¶

 File Naming¶

-The AMI software is downloaded from our 3forge.com portal and installed locally.
+The 3forge platform can be installed locally from your 3forge.com portal.
 The binary downloads are named with the following syntax where relnum is an incrementing release number and branch indicates the level of testing and maturity:

 -